 Here are two reasons why you should get early CI cover if you’re one of them:

-2) Concerns with multiple illnesses
+2) Concerns with CI recurrences

 A survey done by AIA in 2016 indicated that nine out of ten Singaporeans find it difficult to get another critical illness plan after getting diagnosed with critical illness.